 Taking your pets back home follows a similar procedure.
 You need to be able to provide the health certification or have your pet vaccinated if necessary.
 Contact your airlines and your country of destinations for other essential requirements.

 It is a general fact that most hotels in Vietnam don’t allow animals, but it is certainly not impossible to find one that offers the finest service and is pet-friendly as well.
-We recommend hotels in city centers as not only they are convenient for your expedition of Vietnam, but they also cover almost every necessity.
+Apart from hotels, which generally have strict rules and guidelines, local Airbnb or serviced apartments often have a more relaxed rule and are more accommodating to specific needs.
+Additionally, we recommend accommodations in city centers as not only they are convenient for your expedition to Vietnam, but they also cover almost every necessity.
 An extra charge may be applicable for the pets, but it shouldn't be too big of a problem.